adironene/CSE15l/lab1.md

 $ mkdir.ssh
 $ exit
 ```
-Now you should be back on the client computer.
+Now you should be back on the client's computer.
 Copy your key over with the following command

 ```
 scp /Users/[YOUR USERNAME]/.ssh/id_rsa.pub